 via Atec Builders

-ROI: Best return on investment is for detached, which allow for added living space above the garage itself.
-You could include a small bathroom and kitchenette, then rent that space out to achieve 100% returns (and more).
+ROI: Best return on investment can sometimes be achieved for a detached, especially when coupled with added living space above the garage itself.
+You could include a small bathroom and kitchenette, then rent that space out to achieve 100% returns (or more).

 Via Patio Enclosures